CIO of the Year Awards Winners Announced

 Ben Pivar is instrumental in driving Carter’s vision for its store of the future.
 Throughout his multiple-role tenure at Carter’s, he has implemented systems that have enterprise-wide impact and is the driving force behind the technological modernization currently underway at the 800-store chain.
 He joined Carter’s in 2015 and was key in driving supply chain costs down by implementing the Anaplan platform, which improved supply chain capabilities and inventory handling.

 Following his initial success on the supply chain side, he oversaw the rollout of a cloud-based POS that was much more robust than the retailer’s previous system.
 The upgrade enabled a bevy of omnichannel solutions, such as, endless aisle, save-the-sale, and buy-online ship-to-store.
 The accelerated rollout, which used a novel remote-install process to ensure on-time program delivery, allowed the onboarding of 100 stores per week.

-Next up for Pivar and the Carter’s IT team as they continue to innovate its future store concept is radio-frequency identification, integrated in-store marketing, workforce management, digital signage and further development of its unified commerce platform.
-To power all of this next-gen tech Carter’s partnered with Hughes to implement an aggressive store infrastructure modernization improvement program, which has resulted in fewer network outages and significant cost savings
+Next up for Pivar and the Carter’s IT team as they continue to innovate the future store concept is radio-frequency identification, integrated in-store marketing, workforce management, digital signage and further development of its unified commerce platform.
+To power all of this next-gen tech, Carter’s partnered with Hughes to implement an aggressive store infrastructure modernization improvement program, which has resulted in fewer network outages and significant cost savings.

 Tech Leader Award, Innovation